Assess Hyper-V VMs with Azure Migrate Server Assessment

 - After validation, click Save and start discovery to start the discovery process.

 This starts discovery.
-It takes around 15 minutes for metadata of discovered VMs to appear in the Azure portal.
+It takes around 1.5 minutes per host for metadata of discovered servers to appear in the Azure portal.

 Verify VMs in the portal